miguelvillaresb/spring-authorization-server-oauth2/README.md

 1. Spring Boot backend:
      - OAuth2.1 and OpenID implementation using Spring Authorization Server.
 This implementation includes
         - Support to delegate authentication to a third party system.
-        - Instrospect endpoint customization to include new claims.
+        - Introspect endpoint customization to include new claims.
      - OpenAPI schema and skeleton controller for custom token validation.
 3. Postman collection ready to use with 2 requests:
      - Request `OAuth2 Flow test` to validate OAuth2.1 authentication flow.